onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Subsequent Authentication / Authorization for Single Patient Services
 ???+ quote "**Regulation text at § 170.315(g)(10)(V)(A)(2)**"
-    (2) Subsequent connections. (i) Access must be granted to patient data in accordance with the implementation specification adopted in § 170.215(c) without requiring re-authorization and re-authentication when a valid refresh token is supplied by the application. (ii) A Health IT Module’s authorization server must issue a refresh token valid for a new period of no less than three months to applications using the “confidential app” profile according to an implementation specification adopted in § 170.215(c).
+    (2) *Subsequent connections*. (i) Access must be granted to patient data in accordance with the implementation specification adopted in § 170.215(c) without requiring re-authorization and re-authentication when a valid refresh token is supplied by the application. (ii) A Health IT Module's authorization server must issue a refresh token valid for a new period of no less than three months to applications using the “confidential app” profile according to an implementation specification adopted in § 170.215(c).

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(v)(A)(2) Authentication and authorization – Authentication and authorization for patient user scopes – Subsequent connections"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(V)(A)(2)*"